JorgeS15/DewDash/README.md

 - Manually open: `http://localhost:5000`
 - Check if DXMR90-X1 connection succeeded (browser only opens if connected)

+#### Problem: Browser doesn't close when stopping script

+**This is normal behavior** - Some browsers prevent JavaScript from closing tabs for security reasons.
+The dashboard will show a shutdown message instead.

 #### Problem: Language won't switch

 **Solution:**